-What a perfect way to take advantage of this Summer’s bounty!
+Peach-Plum Galette: what a perfect way to take advantage of Summer’s bounty!
 The combination of luscious peaches and plums, both in taste and in color can’t be beat.
 Double the recipe and make two.
 There won’t be any leftovers!

 Prep time: 30 minutes

 - 3 tablespoons sugar 2 tablespoons for making pastry dough + 1 tablespoon for sprinkling over prepared galette

 - 1/4 cup sugar for fruit

 - 1 1/2 pounds ripe peaches and plums more peaches than plums